 This article will be updated as needed on our web site (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for healthcare professionals, are also available.
 Some of the most relevant are listed below.

 Patient level information — UpToDate offers two types of patient education materials.

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Antibiotic-associated diarrhea (C. difficile infection) (The Basics)
+Patient education: Antibiotic-associated diarrhea (C. difficile infection) (The Basics)

-Patient information: Managing loss of appetite and weight loss with cancer (The Basics)
+Patient education: Managing loss of appetite and weight loss with cancer (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.